team-lab/longoption/README.md

 ### how to parse

-longoption read document from stdin. longoption search `^\ *--([a-z][-a-z0-9]*)\ +([A-Z][A-Z0-9_]*)(\ |$)` for each lines. if finds,
+longoption read document from first argument. longoption search `^\ *--([a-z][-a-z0-9]*)\ +([A-Z][A-Z0-9_]*)(\ |$)` for each lines. if finds,